Pink haired, tattooed, skydives, or maybe has 3 kids. Everyone is unique, so why do we market to everyone exactly the same?

 From there, it’s easier to come up with your questions and think through what answers might lead to each outcome.

-The opt-in setup part of the process is pretty fast with PopupAlly Pro’s help, but just keep in mind that each outcome deserves some personalized follow-up… which is both the advantage to delivering a unique marketing experience, and a disadvantage in creating more work for you.
+The opt-in setup part of the process is pretty fast with PopupAlly Pro’s help, but just keep in mind that each outcome deserves some personalized follow-up which will deliver a unique marketing experience and it will create more work for you.

 2. Think About The Follow-Up First

-If you’re using an opt-in quiz to build your email list with qualified prospects (and why shouldn’t you?!) then you’ll want to take a moment to think about what you want to have happen AFTER the quiz… preferably before you have all of the quiz questions written!
+If you’re using an opt-in quiz to build your email list with qualified prospects then you’ll want to take a moment to think about what you want to have happen after the quiz is taken.
+Preferably you do this before you have all of the quiz questions written!

 The more clarity you have on where you’re ultimately sending your quiz takers, the better you’ll be able to fine-tune the wording and content of each question on the quiz.